dotnet/roslyn/docs/features/patterns.work.md

 - [ ] What is the correct precedence of *throw-expression*?
 Should *assignment* be allowed as its sub-expression?
 - [ ] @jaredpar suggested that, by analogy with the integral types, we should match floating-point literal patterns across floating-point types.
 - [ ] Should we allow throw expression on right of && and || ? #9453
+- [ ] Should `operator is` be allowed to take a ref first parameter, for example for value types?
+Is the answer the same as for all other operators?

 Implementation progress checklist:
 - [x] Allow declaration of `operator is` and use it for recursive patterns.